ropensci/roweb3/content/blog/2021-06-24-news-meta/index.Rmd

 [^commcalls]: Reading that first issue is amusing as it announces the beginning of comm calls, that are now a [well established part of rOpenSci activities](/commcalls) and [have a very polished flow](/blog/2021/02/02/ropensci-community-calls/).
 [^once]: That is why it was called rOpenSci biweekly, although not everyone agrees on what frequency _biweekly_ means (twice a week or once every two weeks?).
 [^digest]: The newsletter section about blog posts [mentioned these digests](https://news.ropensci.org/2019-06-24/#on-the-blog).
 [^transfer]: Transferring contacts merely means exporting _subscribed_ contacts out of MailChimp and then importing them into SendGrid.
 As we assume most people unsubscribe from a very recent newsletter, we should not miss unsubscribe events.
-Note that adding contacts to SendGrid via a CSV was extremely slow (more than the few minutes announced).
+Note that to add contacts by CSV to SendGrid make sure to remove any space in the column headers (MailChimp CSV export is not usable for SendGrid without these tweaks).
 [^tracking]: We do track opens, via a 1px square image, which you can [turn off](https://www.theverge.com/22288190/email-pixel-trackers-how-to-stop-images-automatic-download) by not letting your email service load external images by default.